 You may be surprised to know that eBay still is a relevant sales channel for many niches. eBay is now only about 5% the size of Amazon (compared to nearly 10% five years ago).
+It's also currently 4.7% of total ecommerce sales and is losing more and more market share every year.
 However, certain categories are strong on eBay, specifically eBay motors.
-I know a number of people running automotive based businesses (any vehicle parts, be it consumer vehicles, recreational vehicles, or industrial vehicles), myself now included in this list, and eBay Motors is still a very significant part of all of our businesses, albeit a very small fraction of Amazon.
+We know a number of people running automotive-based businesses (any vehicle parts, be it consumer vehicles, recreational vehicles, or industrial vehicles), myself now included in this list, and eBay Motors is still a very significant part of all of our businesses, albeit a very small fraction of Amazon.

 For cheaper commodity type electronics, i.e. phone accessories, electrical components, etc. eBay is also very strong.

-I also did a a longer article on why you need to be selling on eBay that has a lot of other useful information.
+We also did a longer article on why you need to be selling on eBay that has a lot of other useful information.

 eBay charges a 10% referral fee plus PayPal fees (2-3%) plus your own fulfillment.